Pulling teeth: possible health dangers

-Cavitations, fatal dental infections, permanent nerve injury, bone fractures and more
+Cavitations, fatal infections, permanent nerve injury, fractures & more

-Apart from the generally arguable usefulness of pulling teeth, here are a number of complications that can arise subsequent to dental extractions, incl. death of the patient (listing not necessarily complete).
+Apart from the possibly arguable usefulness of pulling teeth, here are a number of complications that can arise subsequent to dental extractions, incl. death of the patient (listing not necessarily complete).

 Special note: The following information based on real-life cases is not published here to create fear but to help erode the unconscionable carelessness with which major irreversible intervention into the body's integrity as practised by conventional dentistry is generally taken for granted (and in this sense, this page continues on from How drilling and filling can damage teeth).